Tristanczk/Snowcrash/level09/resources/explanation.md

-In level09, we also have an executable level09 and a token file This type, we can read the token file, but the content contains non displayable characters
+In level09, we also have an executable level09 and a token file This time, we can read the token file, but the content contains non displayable characters

 ```bash
 level09@SnowCrash:~$ cat token